nikkiril/CS210/README.md

   I believe using objects will be the most important skill from this project.
 I've read that OOP princepals are really important for developers to understand.
 The more practice I have with objects the more likely those concepts are to stick.

 <p><i>How did you make this program maintainable, readable, and adaptable?</i><p>
+  By not hardcoding any data the program is adaptable to the users inputs.
+I made the code readable by utilizing whitespace, good naming conventions, and placing a minimum amount of code in main().
+I included comments throughout to help with maintainability.
+Anyone who wants to change or enhance the code in the future can look at my comments to understand what I've done.